 - – Agile learning capability to address the development gap

-- Chatbots collect user-relevant data and offer fully personalized experiences to the users.
-They deliver significant value to the businesses.
-For example, Asos, an eCommerce fashion store was able to increase its orders by 3 times through facebook messenger chatbot, and enjoyed a 2.5 times return on ad spend by reaching 35% more target users.
+- Chatbots collect user-relevant data and offer fully personalized experiences to users.
+They deliver significant value to businesses.
+For example, Asos, an eCommerce fashion store was able to increase its orders by 3 times through the Facebook messenger chatbot and enjoyed a 2.5 times return on ad spend by reaching 35% more target users.